Fishing Charters in South Carolina

 Best Time to Catch Grouper

 Peak season: May, June.
 Also good: March, April, July, August, September, October.
-Right now in February, activity is fair.
+Right now in April, activity is good.

 Seasonal Activity Chart